meltonlogan615/SwiftyColors/README.md

 # SwiftyColors
-A list of named Web Safe Colors UIColor Extension
+A list of named Web Safe Colors as a UIColor Extension

 120 additional named colors to use in projects.